Assange’s right to publish is our right to know. Find information here on protests, events, petitions to help to halt Julian Assange’s extradition.

 Julian Assange is the founder of WikiLeaks and is charged by the Trump government with publishing the Afghan and Iraq war logs for which he could face 175 years in jail.

-He is currently in Belmarsh prison awaiting his four-day trial, starting on 24th February at Belmarsh Magistrates Court.
+He is currently in Belmarsh prison and he is one week into his 4 week extradition hearing at Belmarsh Magistrates Court.
 Former UK ambassador to Uzbekistan, Craig Murray has said “he has all the symptoms of a torture victim, in terms of disorientation & difficulty in asserting their will & speaking coherently”

 The UN working group on arbitrary detention issued a statement saying that “the right of Mr. Assange to personal liberty should be restored”.